okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-tutorials/mmod/overview/index.md

 Use this architecture to:

-* Include Okta org configurations in your Continuous Integration / Deployment processes
+* Include Okta org configurations in your continuous integration / deployment (CI / CD) processes
 * Configure multiple Okta orgs to the same standards
 * Detect changes between Okta orgs and resynchronising them